2025 ISAKOS Biennial Congress Paper

 Results

-Retrospective cohort study, Level of evidence III
+Level of Evidence: Level of evidence III

 Keywords

-Knee Hyperextension, ACL reconstruction, children, adolescents, revision, laxity
+Knee hyperextension, ACL reconstruction, children, adolescents, revision, laxity